pyrmont/updates.inqk.net/src/_posts/2023/2023-11-28-weeknotes.md

 - It's been a while since I've done any programming and I got the itch again.
 For ages now, I've wanted a collaborative crossword app that I could do with Eugenia.
 I've gone back and forth about doing it as an iOS app or a web app.
 Trying it as a web app won out and I started hacking something together using [Squint](https://github.com/squint-cljs/squint) and [Solid.js](https://www.solidjs.com).
 I don't have that much working at the moment but I do have a webpage that automatically updates as I change the code.

-- Tanner Greer wrote about a [new translated excerpts](https://scholars-stage.org/wang-huning-and-the-eternal-return-to-1975/) of Wang Huning's travelogue _America Against America_.
+- Tanner Greer wrote about some [new translated excerpts](https://scholars-stage.org/wang-huning-and-the-eternal-return-to-1975/) of Wang Huning's travelogue _America Against America_.
 Huning wrote the travelogue in 1975 and marvels at the transformative power of American society.
 Much of that amazement makes for bracing reading today.
 As Greer observes:

   > Wang’s confidence in American ambition is expressed in a one particularly painful passage:
   >
-  > > 'If tomorrow someone were to propose building a highway across the Atlantic Ocean from the United States to Europe, or a highway running across the Pacific Ocean all the way to Asia,' Wang concludes, 'it would not be considered crazy.
-On the contrary, people would think this was an amazing idea.'
+  > > If tomorrow someone were to propose building a highway across the Atlantic Ocean from the United States to Europe, or a highway running across the Pacific Ocean all the way to Asia, it would not be considered crazy.
+On the contrary, people would think this was an amazing idea.
   >
   > These are not new sentiments.
 [Foreigners were saying things like this about the American people all the way back in the 1820s](https://www.palladiummag.com/2023/03/30/a-school-of-strength-and-character/).
 I do not think this would be most foreign visitors first observations about Americans today.
 It is, however, the sort of thing foreign visitors say about China.
 If a road was to be built across the Pacific today, we would expect the Chinese to build it.